budlabs/typiskt/manifest.d/readme.md

 - gawk - to create wordlists in `--book` and `--source` mode
 - paste - for vertical concatenation of results/highscore
 - wc - get size of text blocks before centering them
-- tput - get escape codes
+- tput (ncurses) - get escape codes
 - getopt - long-option support
+- curl - only used in [add-gtypist-exercises.sh](./config/add-gtypist-exercises.sh)

 If these commands are not installed they should be available in most distributions official package repositories, but you probably already have them.